Equivariant Graph Hierarchy-Based Neural Networks: Experiments

 \subsection{Ablation Studies}

-We investigate the necessity of our proposed components on the motion capture dataset.
-We study the following questions: \textbf{1.} How will the performance of EGHN change, if we vary the number of clusters ($K$)? \textbf{2.} What if we remove the equivariance by replacing EMMP with typical MPNN? \textbf{3.} How does the connectivity loss (the second term in Eq.~\ref{eq:loss}) help? \textbf{4.} How about using the same adjacency matrix for all EMMP instead of distinguishing them as $\mA_{\text{global}}$ in the external EMMPs and $\mA_{\text{local}}$ in internal EMMPs as discussed in~\textsection~\ref{sec:instantiation}?
+We investigate the necessity of our proposed components on motion capture dataset in Table~\ref{tab:ablation}.
+We study the following questions:

-The results of all ablations are recorded in Table~\ref{tab:ablation}.
-We have the following findings. \begin{itemize} \item We modify the number of clusters $K$ from 5 to 3 and 8, both of which yield worse performance.
-Specifically, we find that decreasing $K$ on ``Run'' results in a larger degradation of performance, possibly because the activity ``Run'' is with complicated kinematics and it will be more difficult to learn if the joints are shared across a too small number of clusters. \item Without equivariance, EGHN become much worse, which justifies that maintaining equivariance is crucial in this task. \item By dropping the connectivity loss, we observe a larger prediction error.
-This justifies the necessity of using the connectivity loss to focus more on intra-cluster connections against the inter-cluster edges. \item When we apply $\mA_{\text{global}}$ or $\mA_{\text{local}}$ for all EMMPs, the performance drops dramatically, implying that the external EMMPs and internal EMMPs play different roles in our architecture, and they should be equipped with different adjacency matrices to model the interactions between particles of different scopes. \end{itemize}
+\textbf{Q1.} \emph{How will the performance of EGHN change, if we vary the number of clusters ($K$)?} We modify the number of clusters $K$ from 5 to 3 and 8, both of which yield worse performance.
+Specifically, we find that decreasing $K$ on ``Run'' results in a larger degradation of performance, possibly because the activity ``Run'' is with complicated kinematics and it will be more difficult to learn if the joints are shared across a too small number of clusters.
+We provide potential guidance on choosing $K$ in Appendix D.1. \textbf{Q2.} \emph{How do our proposed two components EMMP and hierarchical modeling contribute?} We replace all EMMP layers in our model by typical non-equivariant MPNN, and the performance drops from 8.5 to 19.7 on Walk, supporting that maintaining equivariance is vital.
+We further set $\vs_i=\mathbf{1}_i$ in all E-Pool and E-UnPool and observe that removing hierarchy is detrimental to accurate prediction.
+Moreover, by replacing all EMMPs with EGNNs, the performance also drops, which aligns with our analysis on the stronger expressivity of EMMP over EGNN.
+Complete studies are deferred to Appendix D.2 and D.3. \textbf{Q3.} \emph{How does the connectivity loss (the second term in Eq.~\ref{eq:loss}) help?} By dropping the connectivity loss, we observe a larger prediction error.
+This justifies the necessity of using the connectivity loss to focus more on intra-cluster connections against the inter-cluster edges. \textbf{Q4.} \emph{How about using the same adjacency matrix for all EMMP instead of distinguishing them as $\mA_{\text{global}}$ in the external EMMPs and $\mA_{\text{local}}$ in internal EMMPs as discussed in~\textsection~\ref{sec:instantiation}?} When we apply $\mA_{\text{global}}$ or $\mA_{\text{local}}$ for all EMMPs, the performance drops dramatically, implying that the external and internal EMMPs play different roles in EGHN, and should be equipped with different adjacency matrices to model the interactions of different scopes.